arjun-menon/alteza/test_content/sectionK/sectionM/joyful-squirrel.md

 This is [what a "megabyte" is]({{link("just_a_test")}}).

 This page was started on {{getIdeaDate("%B %-d, %Y")}}.
+* We got this from git history.

 This page was last modified on {{getLastModified()}}.
+- We got this from git history as well.

 Back [home](..).